yl2811-cmd/Showheel/wwwroot/story-engl.md

 ; Ep64 mood: No failure scene.
 Anna touched it, no sound, put it down—and then walked out of the workshop.
 The focus of Ep64 is not on the Core technology challenge, but on **going home**.
 **★ Back to the everyday texture:** Anna stepped out of the workshop.
 Not for inspection—just walking.
 The sounds of the canyon contrasted with the deathly silence of Axiom—she had been in the sealed corridor for days, 500 years, and now there were sounds everywhere.
 Water was flowing.
 The sound of hammering came from one of the workshops.
 Someone was patting a blanket on a balcony, the fabric slapping against the cliff face.
 An apprentice shouted something from a hanging basket, and another replied from a three-story skybridge.
 People greeted her everywhere.
 Someone asked about Axiom ("Really in?"
 "Yes."
 "What's it like inside?"
 "Dark.").
-**★ Lia's Settlement in Basin:** After returning to Atheria from Skyleaf, Lia didn't simply "stay put"—she was integrating.
-Not integrating into the workshop, not integrating into the mechanics—she was integrating into **the daily operation of a place**.
+**★ Lia's Settlement Back on Earth:** After returning to Atheria from Skyleaf, Lia didn't simply "stay put"—she integrated.
+Not into the workshops, not into the mechanics—she integrated into **the daily operation of a place**.
 Anna saw this while walking: Lia helping an old man move something by the canal.
 It wasn't something she was assigned.
-She was just passing by, saw it, and stopped.
-The way Lia moved things—not by brute force, but by first assessing the center of gravity and then lifting from that side.
+She was just passing by, seeing it, and stopping.
+The way Lia moved things—not with brute force, but by first assessing the center of gravity and then lifting from that side.
 **★ Lia's Friction Beat - Stopped by Her Body (New Core Paragraph):**
 Later that same day.
 Anna hadn't returned yet.
 Lia was near the entrance of a workshop.
 A repair was underway—nothing serious.
 Two local Basen mechanics were inspecting a section of the drive chain for a lifting cage.
 The chain needed to be pulled out of its slots to check for wear.
 But the bolts on the drive housing were rusted shut.
 One mechanic applied torque with a long wrench, while the other held the housing in place.
 The bolts loosened.
 The two men pulled the chain out, laid it on the ground, and began inspecting each link.
 Lia stood by and watched.
 She watched for a while.
 Then she walked over.
 Not rushing—she walked.
 She bent down and grabbed one end of the chain—probably to help push the section she'd inspected aside, making room for the two mechanics.
 The chain wasn't heavy, but it required her to bend over and exert force.
 Half-squatting.
 Hands on the chain.
 She gave it a push.